 Computing is a cross curricular subject that can be used in most other lessons.
 It is greatly valued by the children at Paget.

 Design and Technology (D&T)

-Through our ambitious history education, we will help all pupil’s gain the knowledge and cultural capital they need to succeed in life.
-This will be alongside an understanding of Britain’s past and that of the wider world.
+Through our ambitious history education will help our pupils gain the knowledge and cultural capital they need to succeed in life.
+Alongside an understanding of Britain’s past and that of the wider world.
 It should inspire pupils’ curiosity to know more about the past.
-All teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
-History will help pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.
+The teaching will enable children to build on their prior knowledge, which will equip them to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
+Through teaching History, pupils gain a greater understanding of the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups, as well as their own identity and the challenges of their time.

 Music is a powerful, unique form of communication that can change the way children feel, think and act.
 Music is an international language that breaks down stereotypes and encourages diversity.
 It promotes children’s spiritual, moral, social and cultural education.
 At Paget Primary School, we do this by exposing children to a range of instruments, giving all year group’s access to Charanga and enabling whole class and elective instrument teaching.